christoffercarlsson/christoffercarlsson/experience.md

 Full stack web development working as a freelancer.

-- Designed websites in Adobe Photoshop and implemented them in HTML, CSS, JavaScript and PHP
+- Designed web applications in Adobe Photoshop and implemented them in HTML, CSS, JavaScript and PHP
-- Schema design, setup and maintenance of SQL databases
+- Schema design, setup and maintenance of MySQL databases
 - Setup and maintenance of Linux servers for hosting client projects

 #### HTML, CSS, JavaScript, PHP, jQuery, MySQL, Linux